ortus-docs/cachebox-docs/cache_topologies/single_instancein-process.md

 * Fast access to data as it leaves in the same processes
 * Easy to setup and configure
-* One easy configuration if you are using ColdFusion 9 or Railo
+* One easy configuration if you are using ColdFusion 9, Railo or Lucee
 * You can also have multiple CacheBox caching providers running on one machine (Greater Flexibility)
 * You can also have multiple CacheBox instances running on one machine or have a shared scope instance (Greater Flexibility)
 * Each of your applications, whether ColdBox or not, can leverage CacheBox and create and configure caches (Greater Flexibility)